 Soon after arriving in Ho Chi Minh City, you will notice that motorbikes are the vehicle of choice.
 What better way to see the city than to experience it on the back of the bike?
 XO Tours is a leading motorbike tour company in the city.
 We have a range of motorbike tours to suit your taste, but by far our most popular is The Foodie.
 Not only does it take you to several different districts of the city that are not generally visited by tourists, you will also have the opportunity to try the best street food Ho Chi Minh City has to offer.

 The city has very few tall buildings so going to the top of one of these buildings gives you an excellent view of the city.
 Luckily, there are a handful of bars on really high floors so you can enjoy the view and sip on a drink at the same time.
-After a long and activity filled day in the city, this is the perfect way to end your night.
+After a long and activity-filled day in Ho Chi Minh City, this is the perfect way to end your night.
 It is mesmerizing to look out onto the streets hundreds of feet below and truly appreciate how the city moves.
+It’s a good way to relax in Saigon.

 Recommendation: The Heli Bar in the Bitexco tower (52nd Floor, 2 Hai Trieu) is one of the highest viewing points in the city, but the perspective is much better from Chill Skybar (AB Tower, 76 Le Lai).
 Both these places have a strict dress code and shoe policy.

 We hope you enjoyed the 1st part in our “Custom Itineraries in Vietnam” series.
 To help you make the most of your time in Ho Chi Minh City, XO Tours offers many day tours with the most professional tour guides in Vietnam.
-To learn more about our tours, please visit our main tour page by clicking HERE.
+To learn more about our tours, please visit our main tour page,